preston/context-event-service/README.md

 ### The UI automatically creates top-level "activity" context and participants.

-	POST /activities # issues a UUID
+	GET /places?text=t # optionally find a place for the activity by searching for an existing one.
-	POST /activities/:id/actor_roles # add's Ernest as a physician participant POST /activities/:id/actor_roles # add's Peter as a patient participant POST /activities # we may also need to establish related activities referencing the former
+	POST /activities # issues a UUID (see the tutorial for fields) POST /activities/:id/actor_roles # add's Ernest as a physician participant POST /activities/:id/actor_roles # add's Peter as a patient participant POST /activities # we may also need to establish related activities referencing the former